mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/centralized-cost-monitoring/index.md

 ### Kubecost

-Kubecost integrates directly with the Kubernetes API and cloud billing APIs to give you real-time visibility into Kubernetes spend and cost allocation.
+Kubecost integrates directly with the Kubernetes API and cloud billing APIs to give you real-time visibility into your Kubernetes spend and cost allocation.
-By monitoring your Kubernetes spend across clusters, you can avoid overspend that may be caused by uncaught bugs or oversights.
+By monitoring your Kubernetes spend across clusters, you can avoid overspend caused by uncaught bugs or oversights.
-Further, with a cost monitoring solution in place, you can realize the full potential and cost of these resources and avoid over-provisioning resources.
+With a cost monitoring solution in place you can realize the full potential and cost of these resources and avoid over-provisioning resources.

 To customize pricing and out of cluster costs for AWS and GCP, you must apply these settings using the Kubecost UI running on each relevant cluster.
 You can access the attached cluster's Kubecost Settings page at: